 As discussed in the section on spellings, it is my belief that most Cratons, Craytons, Creightons, and Crichtons probably all stem from a common ancestor or locale from the distant past.
 The Dutch Creyghton line seems to bear this out.
 Nevertheless, my research has introduced me to a few other Craton families who are in no way related to our line.
 Their stories are included below both to alert other researchers of their existence and to recognize them for wearing such a noble name.

 Several years ago I made the acquaintance of some Creyghtons in the Netherlands who, while not being descended from Thomas Howell Craton, appear nevertheless to have descended from the same ancient stock.
 As best I have learned, this branch left England/Scotland for Holland in the 17th or 18th century.
-They have a fairly extensive website devoted to their genealogy (in both Dutch and English).
-On a trip to Holland in 2006 I was privileged to meet with one of the website owners and can say without hesitation that the Dutch branch of our family is as warm and friendly as the American.
+On a trip to Holland in 2006 I was privileged to meet with one of these Creyghtons, and I can say without hesitation that the Dutch branch of our family is as warm and friendly as the American.

 There is a family of Cratons, most of whom live in California, who are descended from Armenian immigrants whose original name was Giridlian.